 Calculating holiday entitlement for set hours

-How to calculate entitlement in hours
+How to calculate holiday entitlement in hours

 Let's use the statutory amount inclusive of bank holidays as an example.
-You calculate entitlement by multiplying the number of hours a person works per week by 5.6 (the statutory entitlement).
+You calculate entitlement by multiplying the number of hours a person works per week by 5.6 (the annual statutory entitlement).

 For instance, someone who works 15 hours a week would have 84 hours of annual leave.
-You can translate this into 12 days' leave if your full-time working day is 7 hours, or 10.5 days' leave for an 8-hour work day; if you want all leave to be in full days, you cannot legally round down hours, so would need to round up the latter to 11 days.
+You can translate this into 12 days' leave if your full-time working day is 7 hours, or 10.5 days' leave for an 8-hour work day.
+If you want all leave to be in full days, you cannot legally round down hours, so would need to round up the latter to 11 days.

 As another example, say you offer all bank holidays (paid or unpaid) on top of statutory minimum entitlement.
 That's 36 days per year for full-time workers, or 7.2 weeks (36 ÷ 5).
 In this case, someone working 15 hours per week can have 108 hours of annual leave.